krutoo/utils/README.md

 - `src` folder contains files that will be compiled
 - `public` folder contains files that will be added to package as is

+### Exports convention

+Any exported file from this package should not contain default exports (`export default ...`).
+Defaults exports are hard to work with and less compatible between ESM and CJS.

 ## Q&A